Metro (Belfast): Incidents

-SFZ 9197 (fleet no. 2197), a Metro Wright Eclipse Gemini 3-bodied Volvo B5TL double-decker operating on route 11b was hijacked and set alight by sectarian rioters at the junction of Lanark Way and Shankill Road in the 2021 Northern Ireland riots.
+A Metro double-decker bus, which was operating on route 11b, was hijacked and set alight by sectarian rioters at the junction of Lanark Way and Shankill Road on 7 April 2021 during the 2021 Northern Ireland riots.
 Rioters attempted to put the £250,000 bus into gear before releasing the handbrake and setting it alight.
 No passengers on board the bus were injured and the driver was left "unhurt but very badly shaken".
 Translink employees staged a protest at Belfast City Hall a day later against the rioting, threatening to withdraw bus services in East Belfast between 6pm and the morning.

-SFZ 9195 (fleet no. 2195), another Metro Wright Eclipse Gemini 3-bodied Volvo B5TL double-decker similar to the unit hijacked in the 2021 Northern Ireland riots operating on route 2e was hijacked and set alight in Newtownabbey, County Antrim on 7 November.
-It follows another hijacking of an Ulsterbus double-decker a week prior in Newtownards.
+Another Metro double-decker bus, which was operating on route 2e, was hijacked and set alight in Newtownabbey in County Antrim on 7 November 2021.
+The incident followed another hijacking and burning of an Ulsterbus double-decker a week prior in Newtownards in County Down.
 The hijackers claimed themselves to be from the Protestant Action Force, who have claimed the previous Newtownards attack to be part of a campaign against the Northern Ireland Protocol.

 Fleet

-As of 2021, Metro operates a fleet of 260 buses from four depots, predominantly bodied by Wrightbus of Ballymena.
-The fleet is augmented by 30 Van Hool ExquiCity 18 articulated buses for the Glider network and the first three hydrogen buses in Northern Ireland, which entered service in Belfast in December 2020.
-They are part of a larger order for 100 zero emissions buses to be built for Translink by Wrightbus in 2021–2022.
+As of 2021, Metro operates a fleet of 260 buses from four depots, namely Milewater, Newtownabbey, Falls Road and Short Strand predominantly bodied by Wrightbus of Ballymena.
+The fleet is also augmented by 34 Van Hool ExquiCity 18 articulated buses for the Glider network.
+All buses are equipped with audio-visual bus stop announcement systems, featuring dot-matrix displays and audio announcements for the route and upcoming bus stops.
+Glider vehicles are equipped with LCD displays supplied by Hannover showing upcoming four bus stops.